brentp/combined-pvalues/README.rst

     $ python cpv/peaks.py --dist 500 --seed 0.1 \
                      data/pvals.adjusted.bed > data/pvals.regions.bed

-where the seed inidicates a minimum value that must be see to start a region.
+where the seed inidicates a minimum p-value to start a region.
-Again, *-c* can be used to indicate the column containing the p-values (defaults to last column)`--dist` tells the program to merge peaks (in this case troughs) within 150 bases of the other.
+Again, *-c* can be used to indicate the column containing the p-values (defaults to last column)`--dist` tells the program to merge peaks (in this case troughs) within 500 bases of the other.
 The output file is a BED file with each region and the lowest (currently) p-value in the region.